 Shot teenager's grandmother urges end to French overnight riots

-Asked about a crowdfunding campaign that had received pledges of more than 670,000 euros (US$731,000) for the police officer charged with voluntary homicide over the shooting, Nadia said: "My heart aches."
+Asked about a crowdfunding campaign that had received pledges of more than 670,000 euros (S$989,000) for the police officer charged with voluntary homicide over the shooting, Ms Nadia said: "My heart aches."

-The latest riots, following Saturday's funeral for Nahel in the Paris suburb of Nanterre, were less intense than the previous night, the government said.
-Interior Minister Gerald Darmanin said 45,000 police would again be deployed on Sunday night.

-Since Nahel was shot, rioters have torched cars and looted stores, but also targeted state institutions - town halls and police stations.
-The home of the mayor of L'Hay-les-Roses near Paris was attacked while his wife and children were asleep inside.

 Instead, Nahel's death has fed longstanding complaints of discrimination, police violence and systemic racism inside law enforcement agencies — denied by authorities — from rights groups and within the low-income, racially mixed suburbs that ring major French cities.